 Eliminating the Need for Lifelong Medication

-The principles of regenerative medicine are not new – bone marrow transplantation, for example, has been saving lives for more than half a century – but technological advances over the last decade have vastly expanded the potential for regenerative medicine to help harness the power of patients’ own cells, or other therapeutic cells, to repair or replace damaged tissues in the heart and other organs, bones, or even the brain.
+The principles of restorative health techniques are not new – bone marrow transplantation, for example, has been saving lives for more than half a century – but technological advances over the last decade have vastly expanded the potential for restorative health techniques to help harness the power of patients’ own cells, or other therapeutic cells, to repair or replace damaged tissues in the heart and other organs, bones, or even the brain.
 Restoring fully functioning organs and/or repairing a defective biological process could lead to the elimination of the need for lifelong medication for countless patients.

 The Restorative Health Clinic will be housed in close proximity to the research epicenter, allowing for the immediate application of these advanced cellular therapies.
 Slated to open at the end of 2020, the clinic will provide therapies targeted to restore structure and function of damaged tissues and organs by supporting the delivery of evidence-based, regulatory compliant regenerative medicine procedures while also conducting early stage FDA approved clinical trials.